LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 architecture of NavalPlan and know better different elements involved in each layer.

-NavalPlan view is implemented with ZK web framework.
+Project view is implemented with ZK web framework.
 Views are stored in files with ``.zul`` extension.
-It is possible grouping components into each other and, even, create macrocomponents in order to divide views or reuse components.
+It is possible grouping components into each other and, even, create macro components in order to divide views or reuse components.

 Every window is associated with a controller class.
 Controller contains program source code needed to interact with user and communicate with business logic